 MAM - Maestro d'Arte e Mestiere, promoted by the Cologni Foundation for the Métiers d’Art in partnership with ALMA, the International School of Italian Cuisine, is a unique award for Italian excellent artisans.
-Of the 77 titles, 64 honoured talents in 23 categories of artistic craftsmanship (including ceramics, jewellery, woodcraft, furniture, metalwork, mechanics, mosaics, leather craft, printmaking, restoration, theatrics and textile design) and 13 titles paid homage to exponents of 13 different cuisine and beverage sectors.
+The new titles are 78: 65 honoured talents in 23 categories of artistic craftsmanship (including ceramics, jewellery, woodcraft, furniture, metalwork, mechanics, mosaics, leather craft, printmaking, restoration, theatrics and textile design) and 13 titles paid homage to exponents of 13 different cuisine and beverage sectors.

-The aim of this biennial initiative is to institute the independent title of Maestro d'Arte for the first time in Italy, in acknowledgement of the excellence of the country's artisans and in compensation for the Italian system's grave deficiency in commendation.
+The aim of this biennial initiative is to institute the independent title of Maestro d'Arte, in acknowledgement of the excellence of the country's artisans and in compensation for the Italian system's deficiency in commendation.
 The MAM sustains, promotes and celebrates the extraordinary work of outstanding craftspeople by bringing them to the attention of the general public and the media.

 In order to maintain Italy’s historic leadership in the creation of beauty, it is essential to protect and promote these unique skills that form such a key part of our heritage.